matteomeloni/phonenumbers_importer/README.md

 Run this artisan command `artisan phone-numbers:import`

+This command use a LaravelExcel Import class, see [documentation](https://docs.laravel-excel.com/3.1/getting-started)

 ## API

 For serve the application on the PHP development server, run this command `artisan serve`